Innisfail

 AreaSearch assessment of residential development drivers sees a low level of activity in Innisfail, placing the area among the bottom 25% of areas assessed nationally

-Innisfail averaged approximately 23 new dwelling approvals annually over the past five financial years ending June 2021, totalling 116 homes.
-As of April 2026, eight approvals have been recorded in FY-26.
-The population has declined in recent years, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
-The average expected construction cost value of new properties is $357,000, lower than regional levels, indicating more affordable housing choices.
+Innisfail has averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling 116 homes.
+As of FY-26 so far, 8 approvals have been recorded.
+The population decline in recent years suggests that new supply has likely kept pace with demand, providing good choices for buyers.
+New properties are constructed at an average expected construction cost value of $357,000, which is below regional levels, indicating more affordable housing options for buyers.

-In the current financial year, $12.9 million worth of commercial approvals have been registered, demonstrating moderate commercial development activity.
-Compared to the Rest of Qld, Innisfail has around two-thirds the rate of new dwelling approvals per person and ranks among the 52nd percentile nationally for development activity.
-However, there has been an increase in development activity recently.
-The types of new building activity show a split of 50.0% detached houses and 50.0% attached dwellings, marking a significant shift from the current housing pattern of 80.0% houses.
-This shift suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-Innisfail reflects a low-density area with approximately 313 people per approval.
+This financial year has seen $12.9 million in commercial approvals registered, demonstrating moderate levels of commercial development compared to the rest of Queensland.
+Innisfail has around two-thirds the rate of new dwelling approvals per person compared to the Rest of Qld and places among the 52nd percentile nationally for development activity, which has picked up in recent periods.
+This reflects market maturity and possible development constraints.
+New building activity shows an equal split between detached houses (50.0%) and attached dwellings (50.0%), marking a significant shift from the current housing pattern of 80.0% houses.
+This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
+Innisfail reflects a low density area with approximately 313 people per approval.

 With population projections indicating stability or decline, housing demand pressures are expected to remain reduced, benefiting potential buyers.